mdcnn/CEIN/README.md

 # Concurrently Extrapolating and Interpolating Networks for Continuous Model Generation

+## 1. Supplementary Material for "Continuous Model Generation of Image Smoothing Operators Based on Deep Convolutional Neural Networks" can be downloaded from [this website](https://github.com/mdcnn/CEIN/blob/master/elsarticle-template.pdf) or [BaiDu with codes：j6gu](https://pan.baidu.com/s/1oanRGfzdq_x2DhMTnRndJA)

-## 1. Generalizability of DSA module for image super-resolution
+### Generalizability of DSA module for image super-resolution
-### The codes for the networks of DAS-improved RNAN and RNAN（Our implementation of image super-resolution is achieved based on [[the RNAN source codes]](https://github.com/yulunzhang/RNAN)，so you need to put the  python code of our DAS-improved RNAN （rnan_das.py） into the RNAN framework when you wish to train a model with your dataset）
+### The codes for the networks of DAS-improved RNAN and RNAN（Our implementation of image super-resolution is achieved based on [the RNAN source codes](https://github.com/yulunzhang/RNAN)，so you need to put the  python code of our DAS-improved RNAN （rnan_das.py） into the RNAN framework when you wish to train a model with your dataset）

-## 2. Some Figures
+### Some visual comparisons

 <p align='center'>